 By Edu Valor / Author - Spanish Chef

-Are potatoes important?
+Do potatoes matter?
 Absolutely!
 During famines, they have been a lifesaver.
 But ironically, in this dish, the sauce steals the spotlight.

 Rich, creamy, and thick, the sauce elevates the potatoes to another level.
 This classic Spanish recipe, patatas a la importancia, has been a staple in hotel schools for decades.